 I am a story slayer when I do not pay attention to my world.
 I am a story slayer when I do not use my time and talent to share, connect, and tell.
 I am a slayer of stories when I learn of pain and my shock and silence overtakes action.
 I am slayer of stories when my anger festers and remains in my head and heart rather than becoming fire to change my world.
 I am a slayer of stories when I choose despair not resistance, fear not grace, sadness not hope.

-What can I do to stop slaying stories?
+How do I stop slaying stories?

-I can choose order.
+I choose order.

-I can stay awake.
+I stay awake.

-I can finish what I start.
+I finish what I start.

-I can conjure magic.
+I conjure magic.